aws/aws-connected-device-framework/source/packages/services/certificatevendor/README.md

 7. Register to IoT Core by using Verification CSR and Root CA certification.
   $ aws iot register-ca-certificate --ca-certificate file://Certificate.pem --verification-certificate file://Verify.crt --region ap-northeast-1 --set-as-active
 ```
-The registered CA Certificate Arn and PCA Authority Arn needs to be inputted
+The registered CA Certificate ID and PCA Authority Arn needs to be inputted
-in the in the inquiry prompt, or request body as parameters.
+in the in the inquiry prompt in the installer, or request body as parameters.

 ## Deployment